IxiAngel/TempTamer/src/arduino/README.md

 The TempTamer Hardware Module complements the TempTamer Shell Script, providing fan speed control capabilities based on real-time temperature readings.
 With this module, you can efficiently manage CPU temperatures and fan speeds for optimal system performance and reliability.

+To build and upload TempTamer you will use one of these tools:

+    -The free Arduino IDE
+    -VSCode with PlatformioIO

+TempTamer is optimized to build with the PlatformIO IDE extension for Visual Studio Code.
+You can still build TempTamer with Arduino IDE.

 ## Quick Prep/Start from Pre-built Binaries

 1. Download the pre-built binaries for your platform from the TempTamer GitHub releases page.